jhnwu3/BioNetGMMFit/README.md

 This is where protein input data is read in from the program.
 Example data (used in the paper) is provided in the example folder.

 ### *example*
 Contains various examples for use with the linear and nonlinear system provided by default in the program / code.
-There is a system.pdf that gives a brief summary explanation of the nonlinear ODE system used.
+There should be codes associated with them.